-Each meeting shall be convened and presided over by the State Chair, or, in their absence, by the Vice Chair.
+Each meeting shall be convened and presided over by the Chair of the Party, or, in their absence the Vice Chair.
 After general orders of business, acts and/or resolutions may be brought up.
-In order to bring an act or resolution to the floor at a State Central Committee meeting, it must first be brought to the State Chair, who may refer the act or resolution to the appropriate committee.
+In order to bring an act or resolution to the floor at a State Central Committee Meeting, it must first be brought to the Chair of the Party, who may refer the act or resolution to the appropriate committee.
 If there is not an appropriate committee, the Chair has the power to convene a special committee to hear the act or resolution.
 In committee, it can be amended.
-If passed in committee by a majority of members present and voting, the State Chair must bring the act and/or resolution to the floor of the next State Central Committee meeting.
+If passed in committee by a majority of members present, the Chair must bring the act and/or resolution to the floor of the next State Central Committee Meeting.